japajoe/miniaudioex/README.md

 # miniaudioex
 This is a modified version of the [MiniAudio](https://github.com/mackron/miniaudio) library.
-My aim was to extend the library so I can more easily use it in applications, and write simpler bindings for other languages.
-Most notable feature of this extension is the concept of an audio source.
-By design, MiniAudio works on a 'per sound basis', which might be desirable for some people, but for me it's not.
-Instead I like to create one or multiple audio sources which can all play the same sound simultaneously, while still being able to control the properties of the sound (such as spatial settings) through the audio source.
+The aim is to extend the library so it's more easy to use in applications, and write simpler bindings for other languages.

 # Supported formats
 - wav